top of page

 quadriptych: gouache on paper, 15" x 15" (individual)

-Drawing inspiration from Guru Gobind Singh’s legendary blue horse Nīlā (pronounced nee-laa), this quadriptych serves as a Sikh reimagining, exploring the origin story of this beloved companion.
+Drawing inspiration from Guru Gobind Singh’s legendary blue horse Nīlā (pronounced nee-laa), this quadriptych serves as a Sikh reimagining, exploring the origin story (janamsākhī) of this beloved companion.
+The Guru's hawk (Bāz) features as a secondary character, supporting the story through friendship.
 Though historical records of Nīlā are limited, the tales surrounding this horse are vivid in Sikh oral tradition, enriching the cultural heritage with their vibrancy.
-Stories and vaars (narrative songs) about the Nīlā celebrate the profound bond between the Guru and his devoted steed.
+Stories and vārs (narrative ballads) about the Nīlā celebrate the profound bond between the Guru and his devoted steed.

 Neela 1_ 15 in by 15 in.jpg